meganlsmith/delimitR/fullmanual_v2.md

 We need to generate model files for fastsimcoal2.
 To do this, we use the setup\_fsc2() function.
 View this documentation and the required input using ?setup\_fsc2.
 We need to specify several variables here, each of which is described in detail below.

+NOTE: If the default model set is not appropriate or sufficient for your system, you can design your own models!
+Just make .tpl and .est files (according to fastsimcoal26 specifications), and put them in your working directory.
+Name these files 'prefix_1' through 'prefix_M', where 'prefix' is the prefix you're using in delimitR, and M is the total number of models!

 The Guide Tree
 --------------